1234554321-00/Rebuttal-Reviewer-hdfa/README.md

 ---

-**We respectfully request reconsideration to Accept (8).
-Thank you for the thorough and constructive review.**
+**We respectfully request reconsideration toward an Accept (8) in light of our clarifications and additional evidence.
+We sincerely appreciate the reviewer’s thoughtful and constructive feedback.**